CQCL/qujax/paper.md

 While generic circuit simulation is within scope, `qujax` does not support tensor network simulation.
-There is an active area of research investigating tensor networks as a tool for classical simulation of quantum circuits with software including DisCoPy [@discopy], quimb [@quimb] and TensorCircuit [@tensorcircuit].
+There is an active area of research investigating this as a tool for classical simulation of quantum circuits with software including DisCoPy [@discopy], quimb [@quimb] and TensorCircuit [@tensorcircuit].
 While tensor networks represent a very promising field of research, their implementation entails a more sophisticated API (in tensor networks, the representation